-The goal of our lab was to extract the DNA from the berries, so they could see what it looks like with the naked eye.
+The goal of our lab was to extract DNA from the berries, so they could see what it looks like with the naked eye.
 It was simple to do, and can even be done at home with kids of any age.

-The best part was that we didn’t need any fancy-schmancy scientific equipment to complete the lab.
+The best part of this lab was that we didn’t need any fancy-schmancy scientific equipment to complete the lab.
 We only required a combination of ingredients and equipment that most households have handy.
 (I know you probably don’t have a test tube – but I have a hunch that you have a shot glass!).

 After our filtrate was collected in a test tube, we added cold rubbing alcohol, which repelled the DNA molecules so they clumped together into a clear glob (somewhat similar to egg whites or mucus).

 Then, we used a thin plastic loop to spool up the DNA and look at it.
 If you were doing this lab at home, you could use a long wooden toothpick, BBQ skewer or chopstick.

 If you would like to do this activity with your students or even your own children at home, you can find a full set of directions, along with printable laboratory sheets and analysis questions on my What’s Cooking with Kids Teachers Pay Teachers store.

 For other lesson plans that integrate cooking with other academic content, I have many lesson plans on my Teachers Pay Teachers page.
 I also take requests – if you would like to integrate a cooking activity into your curriculum, let me know and I can design a lesson that includes relevant academic standards.
 Thanks!

 Get a FREE Cook & Learn Activity!

 As a subscriber, you'll get free Cook and Learn Activities with kids, simple recipes and special offers delivered right to your inbox!